-Participating Providers must adhere to all requirements, practice and care standards.
-Obstetric providers must establish and educate patients regarding arrangements for availability of after-hours, on-call and emergency consultation.
+The New York State Medicaid Perinatal Care Standards apply to Medicaid Managed Care (MMC) Plans (including HARP) and is applicable to all Medicaid perinatal care providers who provide prenatal/antepartum care, intrapartum care, and/or postpartum care.
+Participating Providers and Facilities must adhere to all requirements, practice and care standards as may be updated from time to time by New York State through the Department of Health.
+Obstetric Providers must establish and educate patients regarding arrangements for availability of after-hours, on-call and emergency consultation.